abhishekdev8928/dms-approach/README.md

 ### Key Design Decisions

-✅ Personal folders CAN be shared with other users
+- ✅ Personal folders CAN be shared with other users
-✅ Organization folders CAN ALSO be shared if needed (special feature)
-✅ NO promotion from personal to organization folders
+- ✅ NO promotion from personal to organization folders
-✅ Super Admin CANNOT see personal folders (privacy first)
+- ✅ Super Admin CANNOT see personal folders (privacy first)
-✅ Two distinct folder types - PERSONAL and ORGANIZATION
+- ✅ Two distinct folder types - PERSONAL and ORGANIZATION

 ### System Architecture Diagram